Mymyilmaz/idmanagement.gov/_experiments/introduction.md

 ## HIATUS

 The HIATUS program aims to address various Intelligence Community (IC) and Law Enforcement (LE) needs such as combating sophisticated malicious information campaigns online, addressing counterintelligence risks, and ighting human trafficking and online fraud.
 It does so by developing novel Artiicial Intelligence (AI) systems for attributing document authorship (Who is the author of this text?) in an explainable way (What is the evidence of authorship?), detecting AI-generated text (Was this document written by human or machine?) and protecting author privacy (How do I ensure that my writing is not attributable?).
+To learn more, click the link below for more information.

 [HIATUS Slicksheet]({{site.baseurl}}/docs/expdocs/HIATUS_SlickSheet_20250131.pdf){:target="_blank"}{:rel="noopener noreferrer"}